MtnDewIt/Halo-Online-Tag-Names/README.md

 - ElDewrito 0.7.1
 - Halo Online MS23 (1.106708 cert_ms23)

-(Currently I only have the tag lists stored as JSON files, which aren't all that useful.
-I'll convert them into csv files soon)
+To use these tag lists, you can copy the ```tag_list.csv``` file for the corresponding build into the ```maps``` folder.
+Doing this should allow tools such as Assembly or TagTool to make use of the tag names.

+If you would like to update the tag list directly or generate the tag list based on available tag indexes in the target build, you can use the ```.json``` files for the corresponding build alongside the ```UpdateTagList``` command in [TagTool-NET-Test](https://github.com/MtnDewIt/TagTool-NET-Test) to generate a new tag list that contains updated tag names.

 ## Contributing
-If there any issues with any of the tag names in these tag lists, or you have some updated tag names you wish to add, feel free to make a pull request or create an issue.
+If you have any issues with any of the tag names in these tag lists or have some updated tag names you wish to add, feel free to make a pull request or create an issue.
 Any help is very much welcome.